InternLandMark/LandMark/README.md

 </p>

 # 💻 About
-This repository contains the source code for the project LandMark, the groundbreaking large-scale 3D real-world city scene modeling and rendering system.<br>
+This repository contains the source code for the project LandMark, the groundbreaking large-scale 3D real-world city scene modeling and rendering system.
 The project is built upon GridNeRF (CVPR23).
-Please refer to the paper and project page for more details.<br>
+Please refer to the paper and project page for more details.

-Extending from GridNeRF, LandMark drastically improves training and rendering efficiency with parallelization, operators and kernels, as well as a polish over the algorithm.<br>
+Extending from GridNeRF, LandMark drastically improves training and rendering efficiency with parallelism, operators and kernels, as well as a polish over the algorithm.
 Including:

 - Large-scale, high-quality novel view rendering:
     - For the first time, we realized efficient training of 3D neural scenes on over 100 square kilometers of city data; and the rendering resolution reached 4K.
 We used over 200 billion learnable parameters to model the scene.